 Full Workshop Proposal Format (3 pages (including title page))

-The first page is a title page that must contain only the workshop title and presenters.
-The remaining information must fit on no more than two pages total written in Times Roman, 12 pt. font.
+The first page is a title page that must contain only the workshop title and presenters (items a and b below).
+The remaining information (items c through j below) must fit on no more than two pages total written in Times Roman, 12 pt. font.
 The page format is for 8 1/2 x 11 paper, 1 column, single spaced, and 1 inch margins (top, bottom, left, right).
 Include all of the following information, in the order given below:

 Contact Person: (name; department; college, university, or other affiliation; address; telephone number; fax number; e-mail address)